-Exacerbation of Asthma Related to Aspirin Sensitivity: SPRIX is contraindicated in patients with aspirin-sensitive asthma.
+Exacerbation of Asthma Related to Aspirin Sensitivity: Contraindicated in patients with aspirin-sensitive asthma.
 Monitor patients with preexisting asthma (without known aspirin sensitivity).

-Serious Skin Reactions: NSAIDs, including SPRIX, can cause serious skin adverse reactions, which can be fatal.
-These serious events may occur without warning.
-Discontinue SPRIX at the first appearance of skin rash or any other sign of hypersensitivity.
+Serious Skin Reactions: NSAIDs, including SPRIX, can cause serious skin reactions, which can be fatal.
+Discontinue SPRIX at first appearance of skin rash or other signs of hypersensitivity.